Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on CCES 2024

 This decomposition is particularly instructive when compared to Twin-2K-500, where the estimator effect was 3.6\% and the allocation effect was 7.8 percentage points.
 In the CCES, allocation accounts for an even larger share of the total gain because the estimator effect is weaker.
 This contrast between the two datasets reinforces the paper's central message: the value of our framework lies primarily in optimal allocation, not in \textsc{PPI++}\ alone.

 \paragraph{How does the allocation change?} To illustrate, consider the allocations at $B = 5{,}000$.
 Under uniform allocation, each subquestion receives $B/Q \approx 37.6$ labels.
 The oracle allocation assigns as few as 6.3 labels to the easiest sub-items and up to 105.4 to the hardest.
 The meta-learned allocation exhibits the same qualitative pattern, ranging from 21.8 to 80.0 labels, with a Spearman rank correlation of $\rho = 0.839$ against the oracle allocation, confirming that even imperfect meta-learning produces a reasonable ranking of subquestion difficulty.
+This allocation rank correlation ($0.839$) is higher than the difficulty-prediction correlation ($\rho = 0.476$; Table~\ref{tab:cces-meta-learning}) because the predicted and oracle allocations are both proportional to $\sqrt{w_q A_q}$ and therefore share the same parent-level weights $w_q$, whose dispersion dominates the allocation ranking; the allocation agreement thus overstates the accuracy of the underlying difficulty predictions.
+Figure~\ref{fig:cces-allocation-scatter} visualizes this allocation.

-The allocation pattern is substantively intuitive: factual and near-consensus items (e.g., voter registration, employment status) receive the fewest labels because the LLM already provides a reliable signal, while contested policy attitudes (e.g., student loan forgiveness, foreign policy) receive the most because the LLM fails on these polarized topics, leaving the full population variance for human data to resolve.
-Our framework automatically directs human effort toward the questions where it is most needed.
+The allocation pattern is substantively intuitive: factual and near-consensus items receive the fewest labels because the LLM already provides a reliable signal there, while contested policy attitudes receive the most; the framework automatically directs human effort toward the questions where it is most needed.

 Taken together, the CCES validation demonstrates that our framework generalizes across domains, datasets, and LLMs.
-The weak LLM signal on political surveys makes the case for optimal allocation \emph{stronger}: because PPI++ alone delivers only modest gains, the only path to meaningful improvement is through smarter allocation of human effort.
-The greater question heterogeneity in the CCES is consistent with the square-root allocation logic of Theorem~\ref{thm:optimal_allocation} and with the sensitivity analysis in Section~\ref{subsec:robustness_eval}, both of which indicate larger gains when the dispersion in $A_q$ is larger; the 17.1\% oracle MSE reduction is consistent with this pattern.
-With improved LLM predictions, e.g., via domain-specific fine-tuning \citep{wang2025finetune}, both PPI++ and allocation gains would increase further.
+The weak LLM signal on political surveys makes the case for optimal allocation \emph{stronger}: because \textsc{PPI++} alone delivers only modest gains, the only path to meaningful improvement is through smarter allocation of human effort.